DjangoForAll/Django-Course/Capstone/3_User_Stories/Content/Readme.md

 This user persona belongs only to a CHC and is the specialist nurse that provides special care for a patient only when referred by a primary nurse.
 They have equal access to all data and interact with the system exactly like a primary nurse.

-The only difference is that they deal with patients being referred to them and the treatment report form will have a different set of questions.
+The only difference is that they deal with patients being referred to them.
 They can see all data including all the patient objects under their CHC.

 ### Common Features